Dragory/modmailbot-community-resources/GCP guide V1.2.1.md

 ## Step ten: Running the bot
 Now that we’ve set everything up, we should be able to start the bot!

-1)	Navigate to the bot’s dictionary (you should know your way around navigation commands in linux).
+1)	Navigate to the bot’s directory (you should know your way around navigation commands in linux).

 2)	Run `npm ci`.